Asha-Business-Analytics-Student/QLIK_project/README.md

 # QLIK_project
-EDA on  Supply Chain Management with Qlik cloud platform.
+This is my first project as Business Analyst intern at SmartInternz --> EDA on  Supply Chain Management with Qlik cloud platform.